Boeing says flaw could affect 55 Dreamliners

 "All the airplanes that were built up to plane 55 have the potential for the shimming issue," James Albaugh, chief executive officer of Boeing Commercial Airplanes, told reporters during a media roundtable in Singapore.

-Boeing has made 55 Dreamliners, so far, but has delivered only five -- all to Japan's All Nippon Airways Co Ltd, ANA.

-"We are in the process of fixing the airplanes that are in the (production) flow," Albaugh said.
+"We are in the process of fixing the airplanes that are in the (production) flow," he said.
 "There is no safety or flight issue on the airplanes that we have delivered."

 Although composite parts have been in use for years, the 787 is the first airliner built mainly out of the new materials, which help airlines save fuel by reducing aircraft weight.